Quick Tips About: How To Make Your Eyes Look Smaller

 Mascara will, however, help keep the curl of your eyelashes in place, so the key here is that less is certainly more.

-This ‘how to’ guide will help you create a smaller eyed appearance when you look in the mirror, and for everyone who is looking at you too.
+"How to make your eyes look smaller?".
+This "how to" guide will help you create a smaller eyed appearance when you look in the mirror, and for everyone who is looking at you too.

 Of course, we should always love what we have, and if you have big eyes then you may find that people with naturally small eyes are very envious of you!